Is an online degree program right for you?

 - Have strong reading and writing skills (Most online courses are in a written format.)

 - Know how to use a computer for word-processing and Internet searches

 If you answered yes (or at least usually!) to these questions, an online program could be right for you!

 Students in online courses spend as much or more time studying as those who take courses on-campus.
 In online classes, you will have individual assignments, group projects and exams.
-In fact, the amount of homework will be the same as in a traditional on-campus class.

 We recommend logging in to check on your online course at least once a day.
 Some days you’ll quickly log on and off.
 Other days, you will have announcements and other course materials to review.